jericson/uss-lox/rules.md

     a.
 If you decide not to attack, discard the ship and continue the war patrol with another **up periscope** step.

     b.
-Otherwise, place 0 to 3 cards from your torpedo supply face down on the table.
+Otherwise, decide how many torpedoes to fire in spread formation.
+Place up to three cards from your supply face down on the table.

 3. **Torpedoes away!**&mdash;Determine if you sank the ship based on whether your cards scored at least one point according to the rules of